The world of office data security is constantly evolving.

 Regulations fall under different guidelines in security standards, depending on which industry you’re in.
 Financial institutions, for example, have a different set of requirements they have to meet, compared to healthcare organizations.
 If you’re not sure what your industry’s regulations are, you can search Google or check with a governing body.

 Without protection, the impact of a data breach could be a heavyweight on your corporation.
 Your company’s data—and your customer’s data—could be stolen.

 In the busy day-to-day hustle of an office, it can be tempting for people to take shortcuts.
 For people in customer service or accounting who don’t place the same emphasis on security that IT does, this can be a challenge many organizations struggle with.

 These days, the majority of hacks are happening through what we call the Internet of Things (IoT).
-For example, hackers are getting into networks through smart devices like thermostats, cameras, and of course, printers.
+For example, hackers are getting into networks through smart devices like thermostats, security systems, cameras—and of course—printers.

 Your IT team already has a lot on their plate, and security is obviously a big priority.
 However, the emphasis is usually placed on servers, firewalls, computers, etc., and printers often get forgotten.
 Hackers know this, and they’re always looking for the path of least resistance.

 Another recurring problem that we commonly see companies dealing with are phishing emails.
 Most companies have dealt with them, and you've probably had employee training about how to avoid phishing scams.

 But what do phishing emails have to do with print?